Scandal-UK/FluentValidationLister/ReadMe.md

 > The sample application is designed for you to download and "prototype" or test this package.
 Feel free to contribute through pull-requests on GitHub!

 There is a second page and JavaScript which tests the actual validation.
-It does not demonstrate anything that that this package does but it might be useful to test custom validators or other customisations.
+It might be useful to test custom validators or other customisations.